Content governance helps plan and manage the life cycle of your content.

 Common content roles include

-- Editors - apply B.C. government standards
+- Editors - edit for style and accuracy; apply web writing standards

 Web content has a life cycle of creation, relevance and obsolescence.